david-beauchesne/FoodWeb-MultiStressors/fwms.md

 KC: don't think you should use the same names I used * for te second set which is not the best idea I came up with recently :)

 DB: 1.
 What would be a good idea then?
-(KC: des syboles plus fancy haha ) Plus, we have discussed this but we did not decide on anything: should the topological sensitivities and amplification score really be presented?
-If so, I should show the biplot of the realised vs topological scores to show that scores change as a function of realised pathways of effects and that while the topological score can be informative, it is not necessarily representative of the actual vulnerability of species in a system.
-There is a lot of variability to the effects of individual pathways of effects, especially for ominvory interactions.
-For example, the predator in omnivory interactions, although on average a biotic amplifier, is characterized by numerous pathways of effects that are ultimately biotic buffers.
-The actual amplification of a species will therefore be highly dependent on the realized pathways of effect in the system.
--->
+(KC: des syboles plus fancy haha ) -->

 where $S_m$ and $A_m$ are the sensitivity and amplification scores of species